 You are not required to purchase uninsured motorist (UM) liability coverage when renting a car in Florida.
 If you rent a car in Florida, you may have the option to purchase uninsured motorist (UM) coverage.

-I represented a foreigner who rented a car from Alamo.
-He picked up the car in Miami, Florida.
+I represented a foreigner (tourist) from Switzerland.
+He was in Miami for vacation.
+He rented a car from Alamo in Miami, Florida.

 To his surprise, when he rented the car, he purchased UM liability coverage.
 He was unaware that he purchased it.
 The UM coverage was through Ace Insurance Company.
 (Alamo tells the policy limits and the insurer name on its website).